andreeasandulescu/aditof_sdk/bindings/ros/aditof_roscpp/README.md

-# ROS Wrapper for the aditof library
+# ROS Wrapper for the ADI ToF library

 ## Overview
-TODO
+This ROS package facilitates depth and IR data acquisition and processing for the Analog Devices depth cameras.

 ## Installation